 The bill, H.B.
-No. 234, aims to make permanent the limitation on increases in the appraised value of certain real properties for ad valorem tax purposes.
-Specifically, it amends Section 25.19(o) of the Tax Code to remove the expiration date for the circuit breaker limitation, which previously restricted annual increases in appraised value to no more than 20 percent for properties other than residence homesteads.
-The language indicating that this limitation would expire on December 31, 2026, has been deleted, thereby allowing the limitation to continue indefinitely unless altered by future legislation.
+No. 234, aims to make permanent the limitation on increases in the appraised value of certain real property for ad valorem tax purposes.
+Specifically, it amends Section 25.19(o) of the Tax Code to remove the expiration date for the circuit breaker limitation, which previously restricted annual increases in appraised value to no more than 20 percent for properties other than single-family residences.
+The language indicating that this limitation would expire on December 31, 2026, has been deleted, and the bill now states that this limitation will continue indefinitely, contingent upon voter approval of a related constitutional amendment.

 Statutes affected: